nekator/mono/README.md

 	<figcaption><a href="https://bradfrost.com/blog/post/bdconf-stephen-hay-presents-responsive-design-workflow/" target="_blank" rel="noopener noreferrer">Stephen Hay</a>. <a href="https://vimeo.com/67476280" title="Brad Frosts at beyond tellerrand conference regarding Atomic Design" target="_blank" rel="noopener noreferrer">Citated in a talk by Brad Frost at beyond tellerrand conference.</a></figcaption>
 </figure>

+We currently don't fully support Mozilla Firefox until it adds natively support to the following CSS properties, that are expected later this year
+- ':has'

 ## Packages

 | Package                             | Content                             | Version                                                                                                                                                                                                              |